Stefan Jakobielski: Membership in scientific associations

-Stefan Jakobielski was one of the initiators of the International Society of Nubiology, established in 1972, and in 1978–1986 he served as a member of the Society's Board.
+Jakobielski was one of the initiators of the International Society of Nubiology, established in 1972, and in 1978–1986 he served as a member of the Society's Board.
 Since 1980 he was a correspondent of the Deutsches Archäologisches Institut.
-Stefan Jakobielski also belongs to the International Association of Egyptologists.
+Jakobielski also belonged to the International Association of Egyptologists.

 Distinctions

-Stefan Jakobielski was awarded the Order of Polonia Restituta.
+Jakobielski was awarded the Order of Polonia Restituta and Order of the Two Niles.